peterpakos/craftercms/README.md

 ## Notes
-I seem to be hitting some sort of bug in Crafter CMS after creating a new site on any of the nodes.
+I seem to be hitting some sort of bug in Crafter CMS after creating a new site on any of the nodes - raised this as [bug #3527](https://github.com/craftercms/craftercms/issues/3527).

 Below is the NPE error from `/opt/crafter/logs/tomcat/catalina.out`:
 ```